-Information Technology Package for incoming DPT Class of 2023
+Information Technology Package for incoming DPT Class of 2024

-Students entering the DPT program will pay a one-time DPT Technology fee and be issued a basic Information Technology Package which includes: an iPad Pro, 128GB of memory, 3 years of AppleCare, and an iPad Smart Keyboard with a cover which includes a one year warranty.
-A basic app package will be provided with additional recommendations as you progress through the curriculum.
+Students entering the DPT program will pay a one-time DPT Technology fee and be issued a basic Information Technology Package which includes: an iPad Pro, 256 GB of memory, 3 years of AppleCare, and an iPad Smart Folio with Keyboard which includes a 3 year warranty.
+A basic app package will be provided, as well as a license to Complete Anatomy and Examsoft/Examplify, with additional recommendations as you progress through the curriculum.